Are Vaccines Safe?

-Vaccines are controversial, but quite frankly, they shouldn’t be.
-Vaccines are safe — but because all of the false information clouding up social media channels, it can be challenging to see the truth through the haze.
+Vaccines are controversial; they shouldn’t be.
+The facts are that vaccines are well-studied and effective, but because of the misinformation and disinformation polluting social media channels, it can be challenging to see the truth.

 Let’s break it down.